 5. Required Miscellaneous Information

-There are a few miscellaneous pieces of information that you’ll need when you apply for your licence.
-They include proof of identity, like a certified copy of your passport or driver’s licence, a current Record of Registration from the ASIC for anyone planning on contracting under a trading name, and a proof of business partnership for anyone contracting under a partnership.
+These include proof of identity, like a certified copy of your passport or driver’s licence, a current Record of Registration from the ASIC for anyone planning on contracting under a trading name, and proof of business partnership for anyone contracting under a partnership.

 Step Three: Submit Your Application and Documentation